alexch/codelikethis/public/projects/tic_tac_toe_www.md

 **And** the game ends

-(and the same for Player O)
+(and likewise for Player O)

 <!--/BOX-->
 <!--BOX-->

 ### Names

-- when starting a game, choose the names of the players (not just X and O)
+When starting a game, allow the user(s) to choose the names of the players (not just X and O).

 <!--/BOX-->
 <!--BOX-->

 ### Artificial Stupidity

-- choose "Player vs Player" or "Player vs AI" to start new game
+- When starting a new game, choose "Player vs Player" or "Player vs Computer"
+- If "Player vs Computer" is chosen, then do not ask for a name
-- simple AI that picks a random empty cell
+- The computer player always picks an empty cell *at random*
-- human is always X and computer is always O
+- The human is always X and the computer is always O

 <!--/BOX-->
 <!--BOX-->